 * Buying books and more books - I know this will sound simple, but we started going to the library again!!
 I have noticed that even new releases were available, so a great alternative to all the money we used to spend every month buying new copies (we have way over 1,000 books in our collection already!)

 * Eating out - we just don't anymore.
 I know it is hard, but aside from special occasions (within the budget) we home-cook everything.
 If you are pressed for time, there are options such as online recipe kit deliveries, but you still need to cook it.
 Eating out for me often resulted in an upset stomach anyways, so I am saving money and investing in my health.
 Also, one trip to a good restaurant is usually the equivalent of what we spend for an entire week on organic real food ingredients, so the math becomes quite simple.
-If you need help planning your meals, send me a message as I offer this as part of my services.
+If you need help planning your meals, click here as I offer this as part of my services.

 * Entertainment - this is a tricky one because it depends on what you like to do, so these tips are things my husband and I enjoy doing.
 We LOVE to walk in nature and have been amazed at the beautiful parks around us (free!).
 We also love movies and have discovered weekends before noon prices (and we eat at home before going so we don't feel tempted by the overpriced unhealthy concessions!), we visit art galleries and museums (usually inexpensive, a favorite of mine), and we play puzzles and board games - the old school way.
 We love puzzles that require pen and paper and we play a lot of Scrabble together.
 There are lots of ways to have fun that don't need to cost hundreds of dollars, all you need is some creativity and maybe the help of Google :)